jaredwelch1/CapstoneI/documentation/document.md

 [Link to Newspaper library Homepage](http://newspaper.readthedocs.io/en/latest/)

 The Newspaper library is specifically designed to scrape articles from news websites.
 Newspaper itself is based on Python's popular BeautifulSoup and Goose parsing libraries.
-This library allows us to cleanly scrape news articles from a wide variety of websites - a challenge that would otherwise be incredibly time consuming.
+This library provides the ability to cleanly scrape news articles from a wide variety of websites - a challenge that would otherwise be incredibly time consuming.
 The library accomplishes this by: querying a website's home page, crawling through all the links associated with the website, building a tree structure to represent it, then scraping and parsing every previously unseen article in the tree.

-Using this library, we are able to collect the following data from every article:
+Using this library, it is possible to collect the following data from every article:
 * Title
 * Primary author (if exists)
 * Secondary authors (if exists)